Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsection{Problem formulation}

-Given profiles of individuals such as age, income, occupation, and home locations and the city’s points of interest (POIs), our goal is to design an efficient human mobility simulator.
-This simulator should not only generate realistic daily human mobility trajectories but also be capable of efficiently simulating tens or hundreds of thousands of individuals.
+Given individual profiles (age, occupation, and home locations) and the city’s points of interest (POIs), our goal is to design an efficient human mobility simulator.
+Taking the profiles and POIs as input, the simulator outputs a daily mobility trajectory for each individual.
+We represent a trajectory as a sequence of event-level spatiotemporal points rather than a continuously sampled GPS trace; each point is an activity event with a timestamp and latitude/longitude coordinates.
+The simulator should produce realistic trajectories while scaling to tens or hundreds of thousands of individuals.